JMRI: LogixNG Browser

 - Save to Text File

 - Open a save dialog to store the contents of the browser window to a text file.
+One of

-with another person to work on an issue.
+to work on an issue.